ledrypotato/ledrypotato/README.md

 Here are some ideas to get you started:
 -->
-<h3> About me: </h3>
+##About me:
 - 🌱 I’m currently learning *cybersecurity*
 - ⚡ Fun fact: i love calisthenics 💪🏻

   <h3> Socials: </h3>